 At Summer Creek Dentistry, we believe restorative dentistry services should fully restore every aspect of damaged smiles – the form, function, and appearance.
 The most commonly used restorative solutions are dental crowns.
 In the past, crowns were crafted from a number of materials including gold and porcelain bonded to metal, but these materials were not able to fully renew the damaged appearance of patients’ smiles.
-That’s why our Fort Worth dentist, Dr. Jasmine King, uses the highest quality ceramic material to craft custom dental crowns and fully repair even extensive damage.
+That’s why our dentist, Dr. Jasmine King, uses the highest quality ceramic material to craft custom dental crowns in Fort Worth, TX to fully repair even extensive damage.

 Traditionally, dental crowns were crafted from gold or porcelain coated metal.
 Gold crowns offer the most durable solution with the least amount of wear to opposing teeth.
 Porcelain bonded to metal restorations offer improved appearance, but they wear away the enamel on opposing teeth more quickly.
 Additionally, as the porcelain wears away over time, the dark-colored metal is revealed below.
 To avoid these disadvantages, our team uses all-ceramic dental crowns.
 This high-quality restorative material provides optimal durability and flawless cosmetic appearance.
 Even as ceramic is worn away over time, these crowns retain their natural appearance, blending seamlessly into smiles.